stuartellis/sve-personal-website/content/articles/just-task-runner.md

 Follow these guidelines when writing recipes:

+- Set a [default recipe](https://just.systems/man/en/the-default-recipe.html).
+When _just_ is invoked without the name of a recipe, it runs the default recipe.
+If there no default recipe, it will run the first recipe in the _justfile_.
 - Use [parameters](https://just.systems/man/en/recipe-parameters.html) to get inputs for a recipe from the command-line.
 - Use [dotenv files](https://just.systems/man/en/settings.html#dotenv-settings) to get configuration from files.
 - Remember to use POSIX shell (_sh_) syntax for single-line recipes.
 By default, _just_ uses the _sh_ shell on the system.